NEW: Deal is "an honest and principled compromise," mayor says

 The union, which represents nearly 30,000 teachers and support staff, called the strike on Sunday night.

-The union has said the two sides had been close to a deal on pay, but far apart on teacher evaluations, benefits and other issues.
+The union previously said the two sides had been close to a deal on pay, but far apart on teacher evaluations, benefits and other issues.

 Teachers were concerned about job security in the wake of a new program that evaluates them based on their students’ standardized test scores.
 Union board member Jay Rehak called the program “data-driven madness.”